 Unfortunately, the specification of producer organizations in RFPs implies the mechanism for assisting the smallholders is more important than the effectiveness of the assistance provided.
 This then implies a less than sincere effort to assist the smallholders.

 There is a real need to follow-up on donor promoted producer organizations two years after all donor facilitation ends.
 This would include at least two agriculture cycles and enough time to see if the producer organizations have a potential for long term sustainability and what forms they may have evolved into to make them more sustainable.

 Cooperatives in the USA

 The bankruptcy debacle of Farmland Industries should also be noted in a review of the agriculture cooperative system in the USA.
 Farmland was a conglomerate of agriculture cooperatives and thus the biggest cooperative entity in the USA.
-It attempted to do an value chain vertical integration from producer to consumer similar to what many development projects are currently attempting.
+It attempted to do a value chain vertical integration from producer to consumer similar to what many development projects are currently attempting.
 The result was eventually the total collapse of the enterprise.
-The brand name continues to exist but the surviving divisions were bought out by private corporations and are no longer part of the cooperative system.
+The brand name continues to exist, but the surviving divisions were bought out by private corporations and are no longer part of the cooperative system.
 Those working on value chain projects should take careful note to make certain the added sustainable overhead costs for moving up the value chain does not exceed the benefits to the farmers.
 If so the value chain will suffer the same fate as Farmland once the donor funding and external facilitation ends.